brightec/Guidelines_Android/project_and_code_guidelines.md

 | `Relative`               | `relative_`             |
 | `Linear`               | `linear_`             |

-Some exception may apply, for example:
+Some exceptions may apply, for example:

 | Element            | Prefix            |
 | -----------------  | ----------------- |